 Fort Edward National Historic site – Fort Edward was built at a strategic viewpoint overlooking the Avon and St Croix rivers and was built by the British in 1750 to assert their authority over the Acadian settlers and the local Mi’kmaq people.
 The wooden military blockhouse was used as a barracks for the soldiers and it was here that about 1200 Acadians were imprisoned before their deportation from Nova Scotia during the period of the Grand Derangement.

-If you enjoyed this article, you can also read about all the fun things we did on our Nova Scotia road trip.
+If you enjoyed this article, you can also read about all the things to do in Halifax, where we started our tour of Nova Scotia.

 Map of Acadian Culture in Nova Scotia